lineofflight/peddler/README.md

 ).parse["access_token"]
 ```

-Access tokens are valid for one hour.
-To optimize performance, cache the token and reuse it across calls instead of generating a new one each time.

 If you haven’t set your LWA credentials as environment variables, you can pass them directly when requesting an access token:

 ```ruby